 In addition to his position in Santa Barbara, Professor Gazzaniga is also the Director of the Summer Institute in Cognitive Neuroscience, President of the Cognitive Neuroscience Institute, and is a member of the President’s Council on Bioethics.

-He is the author of Nature's Mind, Mind Matters, The Social Brain, The Mind's Past, The Ethical Brain, Human and the forthcoming Who's In Charge?.
+He is the author of Nature's Mind, Mind Matters, The Social Brain, The Mind's Past, The Ethical Brain, Human, Who's In Charge? and Tales from Both Sides of the Brain: A Life in Neuroscience.